Native contract

 The fix, at a high level:

-1. A vendored rust-psp fork gains an external-global-alloc feature that cfg-gates out its #[global_allocator].
+1. The exact-revision pocket-stack/rust-psp dependency exposes an external-global-alloc feature that cfg-gates out its #[global_allocator].

-2. native/src/alloc.rs installs the PocketJS global allocator, backed by arena::alloc/dealloc — the same single kernel block QuickJS uses.
+2. hosts/psp/src/alloc.rs installs the PocketJS global allocator, backed by arena::alloc/dealloc — the same single kernel block QuickJS uses.
 Core, QuickJS, and newlib all draw from one arena.

 3. arena.rs's ensure_init calls sceKernelAllocPartitionMemory / sceKernelGetBlockHeadAddr directly — no recursion back through alloc::alloc, now that the arena is the global allocator.